 AN OVERVIEW OF THE LONDON BAPTIST CONFESSION OF FAITH (1689)

 This 47 minute audio recording provides an overview summary of the London Baptist Confession of Faith (1689) as well as an explanation of its place in the life of King’s Church.

 HISTORIC CREEDS AND CONFESSIONS:

-Historical creeds and confessions are short, precise and faithful summaries of Biblical teaching.
+Historical creeds and confessions are short, precise, formal summaries of essential or important Biblical doctrines.
 Subordinate to Scripture, these statements reflect unified positions the church has embraced and guarded for centuries as pastors and theologians have painstakingly labored to clearly communicate essential matters of Christian doctrine and faith.